Vainoord/netology_ci/08-ansible-02-playbook/playbook/README.md

 # Playbook description

-This playbook sets up the Clickhouse DBMS and the Vector to transfer data on two docker containers.
-Each container will keep one application.
+This playbook sets up the Clickhouse DBMS and the Vector on two remote hosts for store logs from Vector host into Clickhouse database.

 ## GROUP VARS